tkw1536/inform.everyone.wtf/static/index.md

 Please only contact me at this address (digitally or physically) when it is legally required.
 See <a href="https://tkw01536.de" target="_blank">my homepage</a> for other means of getting in touch with me.

-This document defines how I handle personal data relating to you.
+This document defines terms for using any of my websites and how I handle personal data relating to you.
 This section of the document applies to all websites.
 Additional site-specific terms are found at the bottom of this document.

+Anyone not living in the UK may use my website(s) for their intensed purpose(s).
+It is not feasible for me to offer service to UK users as I do not posess the legal expertise to determine what compliance with the Online Safety Bill would entail.

 Within the scope of GDPR I act as a data controller.
 You can also consider me as the Data Protection Officer for my websites.